Are screening exams worthwhile?

 - By other factors, like ethnicity or family history of the disease

 Mammography is an example of a successful screening program for women over the age of 40.
-This program, in place for about 35 years, has resulted in reduced death rates from breast cancer in women.
+This program, in place for more than 40 years, has resulted in reduced death rates from breast cancer in women.
 There has been no evidence of any increase in the breast cancer rate due to the low-level exposure to radiation.

 Mammography screening works.
 Could other screening tests work as well?
 Consider screening examinations for: